Divorce and Mortgages – What to Know

 If the split is amicable, and both partners agree to how your finances will be divided – including the property – then you will need to get a Consent Order to make it legally binding.

-If you can’t come to an agreement between you, then you can ask the courts to make a Financial Order for you.
+If you can’t reach an agreement, you can ask the courts to make a Financial Order for you.

-This process runs separately from the divorce itself, and can take up to a year.
-It costs £255 and may require a number of court hearings.
+This process runs separately from the divorce itself and can take up to a year.
+It costs £255 and may require several court hearings.

 Can my ex sell our house?

-If your partner is the sole owner of your home, then you may be worried that you are powerless to stop them from selling the property.
+If your partner is the sole owner of your home, you may be worried that you are powerless to stop them from selling it.

 However, you can protect your right to live there by registering a Notice of Home Rights with the Land Registry.

-There are different forms to go through depending on whether the property is registered or unregistered, but the good news is that it is absolutely free.
+There are different forms depending on whether the property is registered or unregistered, but the good news is that it is free.

 This will only be a short-term option though – a Notice of Home Rights only guarantees your right to live in the property until the divorce has been finalised and a court settlement is agreed.

-If there is an on-going dispute about who owns what, then you may be able to stay in the property for longer if the court makes a ‘continuation order’.
+If there is an ongoing dispute about who owns what, the court may make a ‘continuation order’ allowing you to stay on the property for longer.

 Divorce mortgage buyout

-They must demonstrate to the lender that they are capable of covering the mortgage payments on their own, without the help of their ex-partner.
+They must demonstrate to the lender that they are capable of making the mortgage payments independently, without the help of their ex-partner.

-The lender will assess them as they would a new applicant, to establish whether the mortgage is affordable on their income alone.
+The lender will assess them as they would a new applicant to establish whether the mortgage is affordable based on their income alone.

-They are under no obligation to remove the other partner from the mortgage deed unless the borrower can pass this test.
+They are not obligated to remove the other partner from the mortgage deed unless the borrower can pass this test.

-Even if you can afford the current mortgage on your own, you may need to ask for a larger loan in order to proceed with buying out your partner from the joint mortgage.
+Even if you can afford the current mortgage on your own, you may need to ask for a larger loan to proceed with buying out your partner from the joint mortgage.

 You will need to prove that you can afford to refinance the house after divorce at this level.